NaoiseGaffney/BookRepository/README.md

 #### Book Stack
 The Member's Page and Search Results Page book stack displays virtual book spines.
 Once clicked on to view it pop-outs to display book details.

 The book spine has 3 small icons, teal eye to view the book details, pink bin link to delete a book, and blue pen link to update the book details.
-The title links to Amazon UK using ISBN, the ISBN link liinks to ISBN Search using ISBN, and the front cover thumbnail uses ISBN to get it from the Google Books API.
+The title links to Amazon UK using ISBN, the ISBN link links to ISBN Search using ISBN, and the front cover thumbnail uses ISBN to get it from the Google Books API.

 ![Book Stack](documentation/BookStack.png)

 #### Tables
 Tables are an effective way to display and work with large amounts of similar data.
 List Genres uses a table or the book genres and their descriptions, Admin Dashboard user table is good for when the site grows with many users, and the Statistics Modal uses a table to display the book genres used and their numbers.

+One caveat is that tables can become too wide to view comfortably on smaller screens/devices, however, all tables have been tested on an Apple iPhone 5 and work well.

 ![List Genres Table](documentation/ListGenresTable.png)